QuickLogic-Corp/qorc-sdk/README.md

      1. Change the terminal counter from 4000000 to 2000000
      2. Change the assign greenled = led to assign redled = led
      3. Save the changes
-  2. Navigate to qf_helloworldsw build folder and run make
+  2. Navigate to qf_helloworldhw build folder and run make (note: for make use ql_symbiflow you will have to activate the ql_symbiflow conda)
      ```
      cd qf_apps/qf_helloworldhw/GCC_projects
+     conda activate
      make
+     conda deactivate
      ```
   4. Reset QuickFeather board and press ‘user button’ while blue LED is flashing
      1. Should switch to mode where green LED is breathing